-This post is about how to stick up for our self and how to resist bullies.
+This post is about how to resist bullies and practice self-care in such situations.
 In order to understand how to do both of these things, let’s first imagine how we protect our friends.

 Sticking Up for Our Friends